Aaryan-Urunkar/Insurance-DAO/README.md

 Each time he deposits his premium, it is put up for lending and earning interest in the AAVE lending pool.

+If he finds User B who is lagging with his premiums and hasn't paid in 3 months, User A can liquidate User B. Once a liquidation is performed, User B's stake is now transferred to User A and User B is kicked out of the protocol.

 If ever the withdrawal period comes, the entire premium aggregate is withdrawn from the lending pool, with the rewarded additional interest which also ensures stability of the treasury and safety of the protocol

 If the aggregate premiums of User A * 2  exceed the 49% benchmark of the treasury, he is insured 49% of the treasury.
 Otherwise if the claim amount is lower than 49% of the treasury, he is insured the full claim amount i.e. aggregate premiums * 2